 The heatmap additionally offers the option to dive a little deeper and view the breakdown of all the need states within each of the comprehensive metrics.

 Here is the breakdown of the "Warm and Cozy" category.

 One of the biggest difficulties with this product was with the navigation and its language.
 This application is essentially 3 visualizations but 2 of the 3 visualizations have 2 parts within them.
 It was most logical to nest the 2 options within one overhead category as a dropdown menu.

-I wanted the users to know exactly what they would get when clicking a link in the navigation, but when we had one data visualization and 2 ways to display it, the language got a little complicated.
+I wanted the users to know exactly what they would get when clicking a link in the navigation, but when we had one data visualization and 2 ways to display it, the language became a little complicated.
 My product team was small, just me and 2 developers, so we often had to be scrappy.
 Because we didn't have a UX writer, my team worked together with the data scientists to find a solution.

-We settled on the following:
+My team settled on the following:

 Heatmap- Only Shows, Only Brands

 And titling the Score Ranking Page "Show-to-Brands Ranker" and "Brand to Shows" ranker.